TheBeardofKnowledge/TBOK-Win11Optimizer/ReadMe.md

    5. Set improved MMCS values for Windowed Games and Audio Apps
    6. Desktop - Disable Power Throttling and Lazy Mode
    7. Desktop - Enable Ultimate Performance Power Plan

+10. WinGet automatic software updater
+11. Ultimate Disk Cleanup with my own script - BeardSweeper - More comprehensive cleanup than most or all utilities and scripts.

    MORE TO COME, but after testing...
 I am not going to add anything that is a placebo or unverified improvement.